Five magical mazes in the Netherlands

 The paths are 1.188 metres in length, and the site was featured in the Guinness Book of World Records as the largest maze in the world in 1996.
 The designer was Daniël Marot, who worked for King Willem III in 1696.
 He also designed Paleis Het Loo.

-The Victoria maze in Zeeland covers a grand 8.000 square metres, and the paths have a total length of three kilometres.
+The Victoria Maze in Zeeland covers a grand 8.000 square metres, and the paths have a total length of three kilometres.
 The hedges show an intriguing design when seen from above - they form the Zeeland coat of arms!
 The pathways even trace the shape of the depicted lion.
-Various pretty water works can be found on the way through.
+Various pretty waterworks can also be found on the way through.

 4. Weldam Castle

 The maze in the garden of Weldam Castle is the oldest in the Netherlands.
 It was built around 1885.
 The designers worked with impressive geometric shapes and patterns.
 Based on the style of the maze of Hampton Court Palace in London, the construction is about 920 square metres big and consists of 1.100 thuja trees.

 The Weldam Castle maze is a rectangle.
 When you reach the centre you’ll find a wooden lookout post with a great view of the beautiful surrounding garden, as well as the castle.